Easter Island: Criticism of the ecocide hypothesis

-In another work, Hunt and Lipo discuss more evidence against the ecocide theory.
+In another work, Hunt and Lipo discuss more evidence against the ecocide hypothesis.
 In addition to focusing on the settlement chronology, they note that the island has an abnormally low amount of evidence of warfare compared to other Polynesian islands, only relatively small-scale intergroup conflict.
 There are no fortifications, and the attributed obsidian mata'a "weapons" show rather evidence of having been used in agriculture, and indeed, match up with agricultural tools long recognized among artifacts of other Polynesian peoples.
-Evidence of violence among skeletal remains of pre-European native skeletons is minimal, with only 2,5 of crania showing evidence of antemortem fractures, citing Oswley 1994: "most skeletal injuries appear to have been nonlethal.
+Evidence of violence among skeletal remains of pre-European native skeletons is minimal, with only 2.5% of crania showing evidence of antemortem fractures, consistent with Oswley's conclusions: "most skeletal injuries appear to have been nonlethal.
 Few fatalities were directly attributable to violence.
 The physical evidence suggests that the frequency of warfare and lethal events was exaggerated in folklore."
-They likewise note that despite folklore, clear evidence of cannibalism among skeletal remains is entirely lacking.
-They note that in the search for an ecocide theory, the far more obvious answer has long been known, and cite Metraux 1957 as evidence that "The historic slave-trading, epidemic diseaes, intensive sheep ranching, and tragic population collapse - indeed the genocide of the Rapanui People - is well documented, and has been recognized for a long time."
+Despite known folklore, Hunt and Lipo also conclude that clear evidence of cannibalism among skeletal remains is entirely lacking.
+They note that in the search for evidence supporting ecocide, the far more obvious answer has long been known, and cite Metraux as evidence that "The historic slave-trading, epidemic disease, intensive sheep ranching, and tragic population collapse – indeed the genocide of the Rapanui People – is well documented, and has been recognized for a long time."
 They conclude that when it comes to the science, "It does not matter whether Rapa Nui offers a parable for today's urgent environmental problems."

 In a 2010 metastudy on the state of the evidence, the Mulrooney et al. concludes that "To date, there is no conclusive evidence for the proposed precontact collapse of Rapa Nui society".
 In particular, the authors note that the obsidian usage trends lead to entirely different, self-inconsistent interpretations, while use of the oral histories of widespread intertribal warfare is undercut not just by early foreign visitors referring to the people as peaceful and docile, but the fact that the very wars in question were referred to as the wars of the throwing down of the statues, an event well-dated to not have begun until after western contact.

+Another study published in 2024 finds no genetic evidence of the ecocide hypothesis.